 Los Banos Car Accident and Personal Injury Lawyer

-The city of Los Banos, located in Merced County of California's San Joaquin Valley, is a family-oriented community of more than 39,000 people.
+Los Banos, located in Merced County's San Joaquin Valley, is a family-oriented community of more than 39,000 people.
 Residents often work locally in this fast-growing city and commute to some of the farms, wineries, and food processing plants surrounding it.
 All this driving has the potential to put people's lives at risk of severe accidents caused by distracted, drunk, or careless drivers.

 When an injury is caused by the negligence of another party or entity, the injured person may file a claim for monetary damages.
 Personal injury law generally encompasses the following types of cases: